The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Local Ensemble Simulations

 \subsection{Practical advantages}

-The self-contained nature of each realization offers several practical advantages over standard N-body simulations:
+The self-contained nature of each realization in the correlated ensemble offers several practical advantages over standard large N-body simulations:

-\begin{itemize} \item Trivial to parallelize (run and post-procesing).
-Realizations are self-contained and can be run and analised on an independent pipeline. \item Computing time increases linearly with the number of realizations. \item Adding more realizations is trivial as it only involves generating new small-scale fluctuations. \item No need for custom read-write routines as in the case of standard massive simulations where parallel IO routines are necessary given the shear size of the datasets. \item Efficient storage of many relatively small snapshots. \end{itemize}
+\begin{itemize} \item Trivial to parallelize (run and post-processing).
+Realizations are self-contained and can be run and analyzed independently. \item Computing time increases linearly with the number of realizations. \item Adding more realizations is trivial as it only requires generating new small-scale fluctuations. \item No need for custom read-write routines as in the case of standard massive simulations where parallel IO routines are necessary given the shear size of the datasets. \item Efficient storage of many relatively small snapshots. \item Its distributed nature makes it ideal for distributed architectures with efficient IO such as datacenters where it can be analyzed using Big Data tools \citep{Stickley15}. \end{itemize}

-It may seem that the above advantages are the same as if we simply ran a large number of independent realizations.
+It could seem that the above advantages are the same as if we simply ran a large number of independent realizations.
 However, in our case each realization corresponds to the same LSS configuration so all realization can be effectively considered to be the same simulation with different halo formation paths.